Empress Genmei: Spouse and children

 Empress Genmei was born to Emperor Tenji and his concubine, Soga no Mei-no-iratsume, who held the rank of Hin (Beauty).
 She initially was named Princess Abe (阿閇皇女).
 She had an elder sister by the same mother: Princess Minabe.

-Princess Abe married Prince Kusakabe, her eldest half-sister's son, and had issues: two daughters among which the eldest would become Empress Gensho and one son who would ascend the throne as Emperor Monmu.
+Princess Abe married Prince Kusakabe, her eldest half-sister's son, and had issue: two daughters among which the eldest would become Empress Gensho and one son who would ascend the throne as Emperor Monmu.